Homes in Harmony, Habitats Restored

 6. Club Arbol hot water for Jacuzzi and changing rooms are heated through solar panels

-7. Mi Tierra Organic Farm grows quality fruits and vegetables as well as offers community coop farming and educational courses
+7. Our organic orchard and farm grows quality fruits and vegetables as well as offers community coop farming and educational courses

 8. Covenants Codes and Restrictions (CCR´s) protect the ecological integrity of the project

 9. Homeowner Association (HOA) fees cover a full-time gardening crew to maintain all communal areas

 -includes all green zones, perimeter property lines, waterways, roadside retaining walls and rainwater controls and plantings